overdoignism/sheetHelper/readme_en.md

 For the stop working alert column, use "Conditional Formatting" to display a specific color when exceeding a certain time.

 If data mode is set to 0 (text), it uploads any information.
 If set to 1 (number), it only uploads when detecting as an number (excluding % symbol) to enhance field change detection.

+For batch file or powershell, the errorlevels mean:
+0=success  1=runtime error  2=Settings error 3=Target connect error  4=Target value error  5=Host connect error

 ### Final Reminders: